RocketDerp/April14_2025/Art/ScreenPlay/Tons_Of.md

 Sooner or later... https://youtu.be/cfm4L0TGDrw?t=235

 Sooner or later the origins of John 1:1 would come out...  the metaphro of John 1:1 - the source - who is the author?
-Who is "Born Again", at age 21? https://youtu.be/QGJuMBdaqIw?t=41
+Who is "Born Again", at age 21? https://youtu.be/QGJuMBdaqIw?t=41 - spark it like the July 4th...

+...
+Saturday July 4, 2026 .... https://youtu.be/HjylD7esXDo?t=23 ...
+I've been WATING SUCH AS LONG TIME FOR SATURDAY!